prestonpotter/CreativeCoding1HW/README.md

-This is my week 1 homework.
+This is my Creative Coding Homework